-If someone else caused or contributed to your burn injury, it is imperative that you contact DiBella Law Offices, P.C.
-Our team of Burlington personal injury attorneys can investigate what happened and find out if you have a strong civil claim.
-For a free consultation, please call (781) 262-3338.
+If someone else caused you to suffer a serious burn, it is important that you contact DiBella Law Offices, P.C., at (617) 870-0907.
+Our team of Boston personal injury attorneys will meet you for a free consultation to determine if you have grounds for a civil claim.

 We've offered crucial support and guidance to individuals who have suffered injuries, ensuring their financial and emotional well-being.

-- Home alterations required to make your home accessible
+- Home renovations, to make your home accessible after your burn injury

 - Pain and suffering as well as diminished quality of life